Tipser/slate/source/includes/_configuration-options.md

 ### Add To Cart Settings

-When the`directToCheckoutMode` option is set to `true`, after clicking the `buy button` in Product component you go directly to checkout, without displaying the product dialog.
+When the`directToCheckoutMode` option is set to `true`, after clicking the `buy button` the user goes directly to checkout.

 ***